-DOC Trips relies on the work of six croos (Hanover, Lodge, Vox, Climbing, Grant & Oak Hill).
+DOC Trips relies on the work of six croos (Hanover, Lodge, Vox, Climbing, Grant, Oak Hill, & Connections).
 The croos are volunteer logistics teams of approximately 4-15 students who share the responsibilities of keeping each of their respective areas of the program running smoothly.
-As a croo member, you will be living and working closely with your team for the duration of the program (~3 weeks).
+As a croo member, you will be living and working closely with your team for the duration of the program (~3 weeks, though Connections Croo has a different schedule).
 You should be excited to work under pressure under a grueling schedule to support the program's goal to foster a thoughtful & fun welcome for incoming students.
 Being on a Croo is an amazing opportunity to make a positive impact on a huge number of students.

 Check out the Croo Application for detailed descriptions of each croo and their specific responsibilities.
 Each Croo is led by one or two Croo Chiefs, who are responsible for their croo throughout Trips.

 What does a Croo member do?

 Each Croo member is responsible for helping their croo in whatever way possible throughout Trips.
 This includes setting up and decorating the home base, providing logistical support to trip leaders and trippees, and helping to make sure everything runs smoothly.
 In addition, croo members answer questions, provide advice, and generally get incoming students stoked for their time at Dartmouth.